-Eating during training that is longer that 90 minutes is also a good idea, especially if it is a particularly intense session.
+Eating during training that is longer than 90 minutes is also a good idea, especially if it is a particularly intense session.
 These carbohydrates will enter the bloodstream and the muscle, maintaining your blood sugar and giving the muscle a continuous source of energy.

 - Muscular performance will decline.
-Your power/pace will rapidly decrease
+Your power/pace will rapidly decrease.

 - Lowered blood sugar will impair decision making and technique.
-A particularly big issue during competition
+A particularly big issue during competition.

-- Muscle breakdown increases
+- Muscle breakdown increases.

-- Rate of perceived exertion will dramatically increase
+- Rate of perceived exertion will dramatically increase.

 The longer and harder the session is, the more carbohydrates you need.
 Consuming plenty of calories during training will also help you to meet caloric requirements for the day and enhance recovery for the next bout of exercise.